swirlai/swirl-search/docs/User-Guide.md

 SearchProviders can be given arbitrary Tags that define some scope - topic, type of entity, or whatever concept(s) the source is expected to know about.
 For example `company`, or `person`, or `financial`.
 These Tags may be used in searches to direct specific parts of the query to specific sources.

-For example: the funding data set included with Swirl has SearchProviders for SQLite3, PostgreSQL and Google BigQuery, all of which contains Tags:
+For example: the funding data set included with SWIRL has SearchProviders for SQLite3, PostgreSQL and Google BigQuery, all of which contains Tags:

 ``` json
 {